viafintech/waitforservices/README.md

 ## Usage

-Without configuration, it finds all TCP services linked to a Docker container via their [environment variables](http://docs.docker.com/userguide/dockerlinks/#environment-variables) and concurrently and repeatedly tries to open a TCP connection to all of them.
+Without configuration, it finds all TCP services specified by the environement variable declared like _\_HOST and _\_PORT (for exemple POSTGRES_HOST and POSTGRES_PORT) and concurrently and repeatedly tries to open a TCP connection to all of them.

+When the _legacy_ option is specified, it finds all TCP services linked to a Docker container via their [environment variables](http://docs.docker.com/userguide/dockerlinks/#environment-variables)

 When all connections are successful, it returns.
 If one or more services aren't ready within a specified timeout (60 seconds by default), it aborts and exits with status 1.